 What to do in the Garden in January

-Enjoy the peace and calm of January, there is not a lot to do in the garden.
-Come February, things begin to get busy as February is a bit pruning month.
+Enjoy the peace and calm of January.
+There is not a lot to do in the garden.
+Come February, things begin to get busy.
+February is a pruning month.
 Just a few jobs for the milder days of January.

 Lawn Care in cold weather

-In winter, it is important to protect lawns because it's true that walking on the frost frozen grass really damages the lawn.
+It's true that walking on the frost frozen grass does damage the lawn.
 When frozen, the blades of grass become brittle, and do not yield to pressure.
 When trodden on in frosty conditions, the blades of grass will snap and break.

 Given how hard it is to create a decent lawn, it's worth resisting walking on it during the very cold weather.
 Advice on lawn care